Emma E. Booker Elementary School

 Emma E. Booker Elementary School is a public elementary school in Sarasota, Florida, which opened in the fall of 1989.
 It is one of the Booker Schools, with a middle and high school of the same name nearby.
 It is a part of Sarasota County Schools.
-On September 11, 2001, the school received international attention because United States President George W. Bush was visiting when he learned of the terrorist attacks that were unfolding that day.
+The school is best known as the school where United States President George W. Bush was visiting on September 11, 2001, when he learned of the terrorist attacks that were unfolding that day.
+These events caused the school to receive national attention.